-The fellowship’s purpose is to provide opportunities for young postdoctoral researchers from other countries to conduct, under the guidance of their hosts, cooperative research with leading research groups in universities and other Japanese institutions.
+The fellowship’s purpose is to provide opportunities for young and excellent postdoctoral researchers from other countries to conduct, under the guidance of their hosts, cooperative research with leading research groups in universities and other Japanese institutions.
 The program allows such researchers to advance their own research while contributing to the progress of research in Japan and the counterpart countries.

 Applications for this program are submitted by a host researcher in Japan who wishes to host a foreign postdoctoral fellow.

 B. FIELDS OF RESEARCH:

 All fields of the humanities, social sciences and natural sciences are included under this program.

 C. APPLICANT (HOST RESEARCHER) ELIGIBILITY: